 Further Institutions can also be classified into Operative Institution and Relative Institution.

-Relative Institutions are those which aren’t a part of the regulatory institution themselves but help in controlling the custom and other types of behavior.
+Relative Institutions are those which aren’t a part of the regulatory institution themselves but help in controlling the custom and other types of behaviour.

 Functions of Institutions:

 - They simplify the actions and work of the individual.